Faithful Autoformalization via Roundtrip Verification and Repair: Data Availability

 \section{Data Availability}

-The 150-rule evaluation corpus is derived from the Texas Transportation Code, a public-domain statutory text published by the Texas Legislature.\footnote{\url{https://statutes.capitol.texas.gov}} As a U.S.\ state government--authored statute, the source text is not subject to copyright.
+We evaluate on two public statutory corpora, both in English.
+The traffic corpus consists of 150 rules derived from the Texas Transportation Code, a public-domain statutory text published by the Texas Legislature.\footnote{\url{https://statutes.capitol.texas.gov/Docs/TN/htm/TN.545.htm}} The wildlife corpus consists of 77 rules derived from the Texas Parks and Wildlife Code, also published by the Texas Legislature.\footnote{\url{https://statutes.capitol.texas.gov/?link=PW}} As U.S.\ state-government-authored statutes, both source texts are not subject to copyright.
+The source corpora contain no personally identifiable information or offensive content, as they are statutory text describing legal subjects in the abstract.

-The full annotated dataset (comprising original natural-language rules, SMT-LIB encodings, back-translations, equivalence verdicts, stage diagnoses, repair traces, and NLI classifications) will be released upon publication under an MIT license, together with the pipeline code, prompt templates, and domain schema.
+Code, data, prompts, and domain schemas will be released upon publication under the MIT license.
+External artifacts (Z3, BART, MultiNLI) are used under their respective open-source licenses.
 An anonymized repository link will be provided for the camera-ready version.